mui/material-ui/docs/src/pages/components/slider/slider.md

 ## Non-linear scale

-You can use the `scale` prop to represent the `value` in a different scale.
+You can use the `scale` prop to represent the `value` on a different scale.
 For instance, in the following demo, the value *x* represents the power of *10^x*.

 {{"demo": "pages/components/slider/NonLinearSlider.js"}}